 To quickly see the results, select all the code (Ctrl+A), then press Ctrl+Enter or right-click and select Execute In Interactive.
-This enters all the selected code in the interactive window as if you typed it directly, showing the result in a plot window:
+All the selected code is run in the interactive window as if you typed it directly, showing the result in a plot window:

-For a single line you can just press Ctrl+Enter at any time to run that line in the interactive window.
+For a single line, just press Ctrl+Enter at any time to run that line in the interactive window.

 Learn the pattern of making edits and pressing Ctrl+Enter (or selecting everything with Ctrl+A and then pressing Ctrl+Enter) to quickly run the code.
-This is much more efficient than using the mouse for the same operations.
+Doing so is much more efficient than using the mouse for the same operations.

 In addition, you can drag and drop the plot window out of the Visual Studio frame and place it whenever else you want on your display.
-This allows you to easily resize the plot window to the dimensions you want and then save it to an image or PDF file.
+You can then resize the plot window to the dimensions you want and then save it to an image or PDF file.

 Add a few more lines of code to include a second plot: